 A private channel will be published right away but is not searchable in the Roku Channel Store.
 You will be given a Channel URL that you can share with others.

 To publish a public channel, you will be added to the Roku Publishing Queue for Roku QA.
 Roku takes roughly 4-6 weeks to approve and publish your app live to the Channel Store.

 Good to Know

-mediaType needs to be provided for all of the following categories: movie, series, season, or episode.
+mediaType includes following categories: movie, short-form, series, season, or episode.